authelia/authelia/docs/content/en/blog/pre-release-notes-4.37/index.md

 In this release we're going to start adding the [OCI Image Format Specification]'s set of [Annotations] to all of our images.

-These for the time being will also be added as container labels as [Annotations] are a relatively unsupported specification at this stage.
-However a majority of use cases for the [Annotations] either actually use labels or fallback to labels.
+For the time being we will also add the [Annotations] as container labels.
+This is because [Annotations] are a relatively unsupported specification at this stage.
+A majority of use cases for the [Annotations] either actually use labels or fallback to labels.

 [OCI Image Format Specification]: https://github.com/opencontainers/image-spec
 [Annotations]: https://github.com/opencontainers/image-spec/blob/main/annotations.md